ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 - **imreallynotbatman** - Matches the domain name in the event data (like in the HTTP host header).
 This ensured I was only pulling events related to that specific website, especially if the same web server hosts multiple domains.
 - **dest_ip="192.168.250.70"** – Specifies the web server.
 Helps focus on attacker traffic targeting the web server's IP address at the network level.
 Ensured I was only capturing traffic sent to the actual web server, regardless of what hostname or alias was used in the request.
 - **sourcetype=stream:http** - Specifically records HTTP protocol events, including details like source/destination IPs, methods (GET/POST), URLs, headers, and response codes.
-- **http_method=POST** - Narrowed the scope to HTTP POST requests directed specifically to the web server’s IP address.
-- **uri="/joomla/administrator/index.php** - Specifies the URI path being requested.
+- **uri="/joomla/administrator/index.php"** - Specifies the URI path being requested.
 In this case, it filters for requests targeting Joomla’s admin login page, which is a common location attackers probe when trying to gain access.

 <p align="left">
   <img src="images/splunk-cyber-kill-chain-investigation-17.png?raw=true&v=2"